justinmc/torrent-web-tools/README.md

 ### Seeding
 __TODO__

 Once you've generated a torrent, you'll need to seed it in order for other people to view its contents.
-To do so, add the torrent to uTorrent, set to find the files in their original location.
+To do so, add the torrent to uTorrent and make sure that the original files are in your default download directory.

 Note that seeding a torrent using clients other than uTorrent or BitTorrent may result in it not being reachable in the Maelstrom browser via magnet link.